bodkan/admixr/cran-comments.md

    installation - the documented functions are wrappers and pipelines for more complex command-line operations happening under the hood.

-   This is why they are all flagged with "do not run" - they simply will not run unless ADMIXTOOLS is compiled on the system.
+   This is why all examples are flagged with "do not run" - they are meaningless unless ADMIXTOOLS is compiled on the system and won't even run without it.

 2. The reviewer reminded me that I should be using `tempdir()` for accessing the filesystem.
 However, in all examples/vignettes/tests